tuwilof/fitting/README.md

 ### apib_path

-Path to API Blueprint documentation.
+Path to API Blueprint v3 documentation.
 There must be an installed [drafter](https://github.com/apiaryio/drafter) to parse it.

 ### drafter_yaml_path

+Path to API Blueprint v3 documentation pre-parsed with `drafter` and saved to a YAML file.

+### drafter_4_apib_path

+Path to API Blueprint v4 documentation.
+There must be an installed [drafter](https://github.com/apiaryio/drafter) to parse it.

+### drafter_4_yaml_path

-Path to API Blueprint documentation pre-parsed with `drafter` and saved to a YAML file.
+Path to API Blueprint v4 documentation pre-parsed with `drafter` and saved to a YAML file.

+### crafter_apib_path

+Path to API Blueprint v4 documentation.

 ### crafter_yaml_path

-Path to API Blueprint documentation pre-parsed with `crafter` and saved to a YAML file.
+Path to API Blueprint v4 documentation pre-parsed with `crafter` and saved to a YAML file.

 ### tomogram_json_path